pymc-devs/pymc/sphinxdocs/modelbuilding.rst

 The third basic class, ``Potential``, represents 'factor potentials' ([Lauritzen_1990]_,[Jordan_2004]_), which are *not* variables but simply terms and/or constraints that are multiplied into joint distributions to modify them. ``Potential`` and ``Variable`` are subclasses of ``Node``.

 PyMC probability models are simply linked groups of ``Stochastic``, ``Deterministic`` and ``Potential`` objects.
 These objects have very limited awareness of the models in which they are embedded and do not themselves possess methods for updating their values in fitting algorithms.
-Objects responsible for fitting probability models are described in chapter :ref:`chap:modelfitting`.
+Objects responsible for fitting probability models are described in chapter :ref:`chap_modelfitting`.

 .. _stochastic: